yarmahi/blockchain-learn-solidity/Lesson 2 - Address Interactions/Description.md

 ---

 ### 2. Message Calls

--Send value and calldata to contracts
+- Send value and calldata to contracts
--The first message call is the beginning of the transaction (EOA -> contract) -Each subsequent message call is part of the same transaction (contract -> contract) -The transaction and any state changes only complete when the initial function call finishes execution
+- The first message call is the beginning of the transaction (EOA -> contract)
+- Each subsequent message call is part of the same transaction (contract -> contract)
+- The transaction and any state changes only complete when the initial function call finishes execution

 ---
 ### Message Call Breakdown
--As i saw message calls can contain gas, value and calldata.
+- As i saw message calls can contain gas, value and calldata.

--These message values become available as globals in solidity:
+- These message values become available as globals in solidity:
 - `msg.sender` - who made the last message call
 - `msg.value` - amount in wei sent
 - `msg.data` - calldata